tentone/potree-core/README.md

 ### Reference
  - The project has no generated documentation but bellow are some of the main configuration elements
+ - Potree.BasicGroup
+    - Container that stores point cloud objects and updates them on render.
+    - The container supports frustum culling using the point cloud bouding box.
+    - Automatically stops updating the point cloud if out of view.
+    - This container does not support all features but its faster.
+ - Potree.Group
+    - Complete container with support for all potree features.
+    - Some features might require support for the following GL extensions
+       - EXT_frag_depth
+       - WEBGL_depth_texture
- - Potree
+       - OES_vertex_array_object
-    - loadPointCloud
+ - Potree.loadPointCloud
     - Method to load a point cloud database file
     - Potree.loadPointCloud(url, name, onLoad)
  - Potree.PointCloudMaterial
     - Material used by threejs to draw the point clouds, based on RawShaderMaterial
     - shape
     - Defines the shape used to draw points
        - Possible values are
           - Potree.PointShape.SQUARE
           - Potree.PointShape.CIRCLE